syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Excel-Worksheet.md

 A complete working example for accessing Excel worksheets in C# is present on [this GitHub page](https://github.com/SyncfusionExamples/XlsIO-Examples/tree/master/Worksheet%20Features/Access%20Worksheet).

-T>If the workbook contains multiple worksheet, then the parsing of the workbook will consume time.
-You can use **ExcelParseOptions****.****ParseWorksheetsOnDemand** in IWorkbooks.Open method which parses the worksheet only when it is accessed.
-This option can be used in a scenario where workbook contains multiple worksheets but you are going to use few worksheets among them.
+T>If the workbook contains multiple worksheets, then the parsing of the workbook will consume time. **ParseWorksheetsOnDemand** of [ExcelParseOptions](https://help.syncfusion.com/cr/file-formats/Syncfusion.XlsIO.ExcelParseOptions.html) can be used in [Open](https://help.syncfusion.com/cr/file-formats/Syncfusion.XlsIO.IWorkbooks.html#Syncfusion_XlsIO_IWorkbooks_Open_System_String_Syncfusion_XlsIO_ExcelOpenType_Syncfusion_XlsIO_ExcelParseOptions_) method of [IWorkbooks](https://help.syncfusion.com/cr/file-formats/Syncfusion.XlsIO.IWorkbooks.html) to parse the worksheet only when it is accessed.
+This option can be used in a scenario where workbook contains multiple worksheets but you are going to use only few worksheets among them.

 {% tabs %}
 {% highlight c# tabtitle="C#" %}
 IWorkbook workbook = application.Workbooks.Open(fileName,ExcelParseOptions.ParseWorksheetsOnDemand);
 {% endhighlight %}